apache/kafka/config/kraft/README.md

 If you are using multiple nodes, then you should run the format command on each node.
 Be sure to use the same cluster ID for each one.

 In this example, the `server.properties` file is a `broker,controller` combined node.
-If you want to have a separate `broker` and `controller` node, Please find the example properties file [here](https://github.com/apache/kafka/blob/trunk/config/kraft/broker.properties) and [here](https://github.com/apache/kafka/blob/trunk/config/kraft/controller.properties).
+If you want to separate `broker` and `controller` nodes, please find the example properties file [here](https://github.com/apache/kafka/blob/trunk/config/kraft/broker.properties) and [here](https://github.com/apache/kafka/blob/trunk/config/kraft/controller.properties).

 ## Start the Kafka Server
 Finally, you are ready to start the Kafka server on each node.